fenfisdi/cdslab_auth/README.md

 #### Email configuration file

-Every time a user gets created, a confirmation emails needs to be issued, in order to do so, a file called `send_email.cfg` is needed, an example file called `send_email_example.cfg` is included inside the repo, modify the fields accordingly.
+Every time a user gets created, a confirmation emails needs to be issued, in order to do so, a file called `.email_config` is needed, an example file called `.email_config_example` is included inside the repo, modify the fields accordingly.

 #### Environment configuration